M-o-a-T/moat-kv/docs/source/command_line.rst

 in the file system.

-.. program:: distkv client code module get
+.. program:: moat.kv client code module get

 Retrieve Python module stored in the server.